Hergest Croft Gardens

 A special area of the woodland garden is set aside for Himalayan species.
 The garden borders are a tribute to the design theoroies of influential gardeners Gertrude Jekyll and William Robinson.

-In addition, there is a traditional kitchen garden, a tea shop, gift shop, and tearooms.
+In addition, there is an orchard and a traditional kitchen garden, a tea shop, gift shop, and tearooms.